therealnicoroshi/modlist/README.md

 Once complete drag and drop the folder it creates (that is clearly marked "DragNDropThisFolderIntoModManager") between Texgen_Output and Dyndolod_Output in MO2 '93.
 LOD Generation Output'

-  ## 4. Choose your profile
+  ## 4. Change this line

-### There are 2 included profiles to choose from based on screen resolution

-Default game profile resolution is 1920x1080.

-21:9 profile is set for 3440x1440 but can be used for widescreen 1080p as well.

-Choose and select the one that fits your screen resolution.

 ### In the MO2 folder find the folder 'profiles'.
-Within that find the profile you're using and SkyrimPrefs.ini
+Within that find SkyrimPrefs.ini

 Change this line to reflect the graphics card you are using: